 For many years I used time in nature as a remedy for stress amongst the chaos of raising a large family.
 Whether one child was upset or we were all going stir-crazy at home, I would load everyone in the car and head for a local park.
 It was wonderful to have calm children again as we headed home.
-I often shared this coping skill with any fellow homeschooling mamas who would listen.
+I often shared this coping skill as an inspiration for any fellow homeschooling mamas who would listen.

 After returning home from that first trip, I started collecting all of the articles I could find about the connection between nature and wellness.
-We are now intentional about spending time outdoors for therapeutic reasons in between annual expeditions back to the Appalachian Trail.
+This has given me inspiration to become more intentional about spending time outdoors for therapeutic reasons in between annual expeditions back to the Appalachian Trail.
 I share our experiences by blogging here on www.thebigepic.com .
 But I couldn’t figure out a viable way to directly facilitate others building their own healing connections with nature.